a-campbell1/andrew-campbell-capstone/README.old.md

 Sitemap
 List the pages of your app with brief descriptions.
 You can show this visually, or write it out.

-main page - displaying the pro image to re-create with a header and a footer comments section like button in the shape of a camera refresh button to get a new pro image log in page location ides and things you may need on the shoot.
+main page - displaying the pro image to re-create with a header and a footer comments section like button in the shape of a thumbs up, refresh button to get a new pro image location ides and things you may need on the shoot.

 Mockups
 Provide visuals of your app's screens.
 You can use tools like Figma or pictures of hand-drawn sketches.